Oil giant splits from powerful lobbying group over climate change - Local News 8

 Will BP and Shell follow suit?

-Edward Collins, director of corporate climate lobbying at InfluenceLobby, said Total’s departure will “place pressure on BP and Shell to seriously examine their own memberships.”
+Edward Collins, director of corporate climate lobbying at InfluenceMap, said Total’s departure will “place pressure on BP and Shell to seriously examine their own memberships.”

 Both European oil companies have promised to overhaul their businesses as they transition to low-carbon energy.
 And they both plan to get to net-zero emissions by 2050.